 Future-proofing is a concept that means having the right architecture in place so applications are capable to be modified and updated accordingly.
 And it is this exact kind of thinking that developers should apply.
 It’s an important element with respect to performance as organizations are then able to better embrace new technologies, trends and protocols.
 Instead of trying to get your product on the market as soon as possible and fixing the bugs later, Theresa Lanowitz, founder of Voke, argues professionals should be investing a little bit more time to prevent fixing those bugs at another time.

-Of course there will always be bugs, and there will always be updates.
+Of course there will always be bugs, and there will always be different rows and columns that will need to change.
 Future-proofing doesn’t eliminate that.
 It’s about making your product just that much better before it’s out there in the open.

 As we enter an era of more Internet of Things and wearables, developers should commit more to performance monitoring and testing.
 No one can deny the constantly evolving technological landscape and as a result of that, monitoring and testing should include preparing for the future.
 At the end of the day, if your application or product doesn’t perform as intended, what’s the point right?